calvitro/crocs-website/content/english/_index.md

   - title: "OUR RESEARCH"
     image: "/images/mainscreenlower.png"
     dark_image: "/images/mainscreenlower.png"
     content: "Collectively, our team provides new insight into terrorism offenders and terrorist networks, the prosecution of terrorism and terrorism-related criminal activities, threat assessment and management, and the reentry of terrorism offenders.
-Our work has been generously funded by xxxxxxx.
+Our work has been generously funded by multiple sources including the Department of Homeland Security.
 Recent and ongoing project initiatives have focused on:"
     bulletpoints:
       - "Securing public events"
       - "Disrupting transnational organized criminal networks"